Adam Lallana: 2016–2020

-On 26 May, during the 2018 Champions League Final against Real Madrid, Lallana came on as a substitute in the 31st minute for Mohamed Salah, who had left the field in tears after suffering an injury, following a duel with Sergio Ramos.
+On 26 May, during the 2018 Champions League final against Real Madrid, Lallana came on as a substitute in the 31st minute for Mohamed Salah, who had left the field in tears after suffering an injury, after being wrestled to the ground by Sergio Ramos.
 Liverpool would go on to lose the final 3–1.
 Lallana made only 13 appearances in the 2017–18 season, without scoring.
 The following season Lallana again only made occasional appearances, again making just 13 league appearances with no goals.
-He was however on the bench for the 2019 Champions League Final which Liverpool won 2–0, his first major honour with Liverpool.
+He was however on the bench for the 2019 Champions League final which Liverpool won 2–0, his first major honour with Liverpool.

 On 20 October 2019, Lallana came off the bench and equalised for Liverpool against Manchester United at Old Trafford in the 85th minute, his first goal in over two years, earning his side a 1–1 draw and helping them remain unbeaten in the league.

 On 9 June 2020, Lallana signed a short-term contract extension with Liverpool, keeping him at the club until the end of the 2019–20 season which had been interrupted by the COVID-19 pandemic.
 On 25 June 2020, Liverpool clinched the 2019–20 Premier League title, marking their first league title in 30 years.
 Lallana left the club at the end of the season with his contract set to expire, ending his six-year stay at the club.